 Charlotte Ross is co-owner/operator of Sweet Acre Farm (est. 2011), producing mixed vegetables for market, CSA & wholesale accounts.
 She and her husband are CT natives and first-generation farmers, living on their very own 6 acres in Lebanon, CT along with a flock of laying hens, 2 milking goats, 2 farm cats, and the occasional pig.
 Charlotte grew up in West Hartford and relishes the opportunity to grow good food for the communities that helped raise her in the Greater Hartford area.
 Being a member of NCTFA has provided Charlotte with a better sense of what’s going on in Ag around the state.

 Betsy Robson is NCTFA’s coordinator.
 She grew up in northwest Connecticut on a small retired apple orchard, repurposed as a permaculture style homestead by her parents.
 With her love for self-taught sustainability stemming from her childhood, she has spent the last few years working on local farms, and as a landscaper, focusing on native plant species and installing edible gardens.
-Throughout the season, Betsy spends much of her time in the woods, wild foraging for plants, mushrooms, and berries.
-She currently lives in Litchfield, CT where she helps to manage a property and grows shiitake and oyster mushrooms.
+Betsy lives in Roxbury, Connecticut and works as one of the managers of Tamarack Farm, a small diversified veggie farm.
 Her love for sustainability is deeply rooted in education, inclusiveness, and social justice.
 Please contact her and the alliance at newctfarmers[at]gmail[dot]com.